|

 This "under construction" sign is a warning that the couplets in that part of the key are still being developed and caution should be used.
 Some choices given may not go anywhere because the keys are incomplete, or the choices may not be constructed very well.
 The Index page provides a listing of keys developed and keys under construction.

 If you end up at the back cover of this document, the key has dumped you out (sorry!).
 The reason for this: the key has not been completed past the last couplet (before you were dumped) for the organism you were attempting to identify.
 You may or may not have encountered an "Under Contruction" sign (see above).
 You can email a complaint to the author, which may get him to complete that missing section of the key, assuming he has access to materials needed to do the completion.
 Or, if you encountered a "Note D" it means the particular group of organisms you were headed into is not covered by the key (and likely never will be).
-In any event, you should probably back up or start over, just to be sure you answered each couplet correctly and did not at some point start down a wrong path.
+In any event, you should probably back up or start over, just to be sure you answered each couplet correctly and did not at some point start down an incorrect path.